AlexX15-T/energy-management/README.md

         docker pull rabbitmq:3.10.5-management
         docker run --rm -it -p 15672:15672 -p 5672:5672 rabbitmq:3.10.5-management

+    Accessing the Application: Once the servers are up, access the application via http://localhost:3000.

 Running with Docker

     Prerequisites: Docker and Docker Compose should be installed on your system.